-Publication Date: July 5, 2019
+Publication Date: June 28, 2019

 Series: Language and Literacy Series

-“Reflecting its title, this book is an ‘amplification’ of what it means to provide the best learning opportunities for English Language learners.
+“Reflecting its title, this book is an ‘amplification’ of what it means to provide the best learning opportunities for English language learners.
 Drawing on classroom-based research, Amplifying the Curriculum offers many practical examples of intellectually engaging units and tasks.
 This innovative book belongs on the bookshelves of all teachers.”

 —Pauline Gibbons, University of New South Wales (UNSW), Sydney

 "‘Amplify, don't simplify’ is an important approach for teachers who work with students new to learning English, yet it takes significant expertise in curriculum development as well as understandings of students' cultural and linguistic resources.
 Walqui and Bunch, along with their team of collaborators, go beyond telling to showing, as they demonstrate what amplification looks like in a range of classrooms and content areas.
 This timely book is a call to educators across the nation to integrate language, literacy, and disciplinary knowledge to improve the education of our new American students.”